nodejs/node-eps/xxx-uv_link_t.md

 Another abstraction level could be added for multiplexing [`uv_link_t`][0]s to provide a common C interface for http2 and http1.1.
-This will help us bring a http2 implementation into the core while reusing as much of the existing code as possible.
+This will help us bring a http2 implementation into the core while reusing as much as possible of the existing code.

 [0]: https://github.com/indutny/uv_link_t
 [1]: https://github.com/libuv/libuv